BruOp/personal-website/content/blog/exposure/index.md

 ### Physically Based Lighting

-In physically based rendering, objects are rendered using _physically based units_ from the fields of [Radiometry](https://en.wikipedia.org/wiki/Radiometry) and [Photometry](https://en.wikipedia.org/wiki/Photometry_(optics)).
+In physically based rendering, objects are rendered using _physically based units_ from the fields of [Radiometry](https://en.wikipedia.org/wiki/Radiometry) and [Photometry](<https://en.wikipedia.org/wiki/Photometry_(optics)>).
 The [rendering equation](https://en.wikipedia.org/wiki/Rendering_equation) is meant to produce the [radiance](https://en.wikipedia.org/wiki/Radiance) for each pixel.
-In my example, the lights are using the photometric unit of [lumens](https://en.wikipedia.org/wiki/Lumen_(unit)), and both are set to emit 800 lm, but it could be much higher.
+In my example, the lights are using the photometric unit of [lumens](<https://en.wikipedia.org/wiki/Lumen_(unit)>), and both are set to emit 800 lm, but it could be much higher.
 The sun, a directional light, illuminates the earth's surface with ~120,000 [lux](https://en.wikipedia.org/wiki/Lux).
 This means that when we solve the rendering equation for these objects, we're going to end up with values that are effectively unbounded and we may end up with radiance values that differ by several orders of magnitude in the same frame.
 Additionally, all of our calculations are taking place in linear space -- that is to say, that an RGB value corresponding to (1.0, 1.0, 1.0) corresponds to half as much radiance as a value of (2.0, 2.0, 2.0).

 This is a problem however, because (most) of our displays work differently.
-Displays expects our frame buffer to contain RGB values in the [sRGB color space]() that are between 0 and 1, with (1.0, 1.0, 1.0) corresponding to white.<sup>[1](#note_1)</sup> So any RGB that our fragment shader produces are clamped to [0, 1] when they are written to the 32-bit back buffer.
-That's why everything appears to be basically white!
+Standard definition displays expects our frame buffer to contain RGB values in the [sRGB color space](https://en.wikipedia.org/wiki/SRGB) that are between 0 and 1, with (1.0, 1.0, 1.0) corresponding to white.<sup>[1](#note_1)</sup> So any RGB that our fragment shader produces are clamped to [0, 1] when they are written to the 32-bit back buffer.
+So we end up with clipped colors, and everything ends up being basically white!

 ## Tone Mapping

-The solution then, is to take our physical, unbounded HDR values and map them first to a LDR linear space [0, 1], and then finally apply [gamma correction]() to produce the sRGB value our displays expect.
+The solution then, is to take our physical, unbounded HDR values and map them first to a LDR linear space [0, 1], and then finally apply [gamma correction](http://blog.johnnovak.net/2016/09/21/what-every-coder-should-know-about-gamma/) to produce the sRGB value our displays expect.
 Here's a diagram that describes the most basic tone mapping pipeline:

 ![Tone mapping pipeline](tonemapping_pipeline.png)